marwanalomari/datadriven-casestudy-mldeployment/README.md

 - For performing the first part of the program:
   Perform:
-  - make train, a command on your terminal
+  - make train (a command on your terminal)

 The second part: Deploying the model using flask api in Docker
 - For performing the second part of the program:
   Perform:
-  - make api, a command on your terminal
+  - make api (a command on your terminal)

 Warning: the program uses private dataset, so it is avaliable upon request, please contact: research@posos.fr